-Bartending and menu creating are inherently creative endeavors—that can be said without a doubt.
-But, the key to crafting a perfect menu is in balancing that innovation with a business-forward approach.
-Profitable cocktails are going to help increase your bar's profit margin, and enable you to create more of your ‘off the wall’ options.
-So with all of that in mind, we’ve put together a list of 10 super profitable cocktails that can help balance the books and keep the train on the tracks.
+Bartending and menu creation are inherently creative endeavors.
+The key to crafting a perfect menu is in balancing innovation with an eye on the bottom line.
+Profitable cocktails increase your bar's profit margin and allow more room for creativity.
+With that in mind, we’ve put together a list of nine profitable classic cocktails that balance the books and drive revenue.

 Old Fashioned: 13.8% Pour Cost

 There’s no surprise here.
-Old Fashioned's have been an industry standard for decades and decades, and not just because people love drinking them.
-They’re simple to make and very economical to feature.
-Not only do they offer a very low pour cost, but Old Fashioned's are typically an extremely high-selling drink.
-Of all the drinks on our list, the Old Fashioned is a veritable piggy bank for bars to keep on the menu.
-One quick tip: putting high-margin items such as old fashioned near the top of your cocktail menu is one of many bar hacks to help you increase your sales.
+The Old Fashioned is the cocktail that started it all.
+It's simple to make and economical to feature on your cocktail list.
+Not only does it offer a very low pour cost, but Old Fashioned's are typically a popular order.
+Of all the drinks on our list, the Old Fashioned is a veritable piggy bank for bars to keep on menus.
+One quick tip: place high-margin cocktails like the Old Fashioned near the top of your cocktail menu.
+It's one of many bar hacks to help you increase your sales.

 Whiskey Sour: 16.1% Pour Cost

-A signature of many profitable cocktails is the ‘liquor mixed with fruit juice and syrup’.
-This allows for the booze in the drink to get away without being top-shelf, which singlehandedly eliminates a huge chunk of the drink’s pour cost.
-With the cocktail’s sweeter components taking near-center stage, you can skip the top-shelf liquor.
-With most of the Whiskey Sour’s components being very inexpensive, it’s no surprise that this one made our list.
+A signature combination for many profitable cocktails is a mix of spirit with fresh juice and sugar.
+Using house spirits eliminates a huge chunk of the drink’s pour cost.
+With the cocktail’s sweeter components taking the near-center stage, you can skip reaching for top-shelf whisky.
+Properly storing fresh-squeezed juice can lengthen its longevity and use, cutting down on added costs.
+However, it's important to balance this act by replacing fresh juice often to ensure premium drink quality for your guests.
+As most of Whiskey Sour’s components are inexpensive, it’s no surprise that this one made our list.